TLe2023/CarPricePrediction/README.md

 The black line is the perfect prediction e.g. the predicted value equals the actual values.
 The trained models can be considered making acceptable predictions because these predictions converged along the black line with some exceptions.

-The Lasso model is selected with 74% R2 score and 2900 MedAE score
+**The Lasso model is selected with 73% R2 score and 6,488 MedAE score.** This reveals that 73% of the variability observed in the "price" variable can be explained or predicted by the selected model.
+In addtion, the prediction is off about $$6.5K.

 ### 6 Evaluation